garylirocks/quickrefs/azure-networking.markdown

   ![vWAN custom route table](images/azure_networking-vwan-routing-custom-route-table.png)

+  - Requirement: Traffic from vNet1 and vNet2 to branches need to go through an NVA in vNet3
   - Both vNet1 and vNet2 propagate and associate to the custom route table
-  - Traffic from vNet1 and vNet2 to branches need to go through an NVA in vNet3
-  - You add a static route in the custom route table to route traffic to the NVA in vNet3, use `vNet3 Connection` as the next hop type, and NVA IP `10.3.0.5` as the next hop
+  - You add a static route in the custom route table to route traffic via the NVA in vNet3
+    - Branch IP ranges as the destination
+    - `vNet3 Connection` as the next hop type
+    - NVA IP `10.3.0.5` as the next hop

 - Indirect vNets via NVA: